pcraster/pcraster/documentation/python/differences.rst

    a = numpy.array([[12,5,21],[9,7,3],[20,8,2],[5,6,-3]])

-   # conver a to a PCRaster Python map
+   # convert a to a PCRaster Python map
    # with the value 20 indicating a 'missing value' cell
    n2p = numpy2pcr(Nominal, a, 20)
    print "cellvalue:", cellvalue(n2p, 2, 3)[0]